wimsy/wimsy.github.com/_posts/2015-02-28-validating-automatic-mileage-data.md

 ![plot of chunk tankdf](/images/2015-02-28-validating-automatic-mileage-data/tankdf.png)

-*The big swing you see at the end of November in my mileage records is the result of stopping at a gas stations that had some technical problems and I was able to fill my tank only partially.
+*The big swing you see at the end of November in my mileage records is the result of stopping at a gas station that had some technical problems and I was able to fill my tank only partially.
 Since accurate estimates of fuel consumption require me to fill the tank each time, this skewed the numbers for this fill-up and the following one.*

 ![plot of chunk cpg2](/images/2015-02-28-validating-automatic-mileage-data/cpg2.png)